storybookjs/ember/docs/sharing/package-composition.md

 <!-- prettier-ignore-end -->

-### Changing versions
+### Switching versions

 Change the version of the composed Storybook to see how the library evolves.
-This requires [configuration](#providing-a-version-section) from the package author.
+This requires [configuration](#show-a-version-selector) from the package author.

 ![Package composition workflow](./composition-versioning.png)

-## For package authors
+## For authors

 Component library authors can expand adoption by composing their components in their consumer’s Storybooks.